-India and Nepal are among the world's most popular locations for wildlife and nature spotting, but what are the differences between the two countries?
+India and Nepal are among Asia's most popular locations for wildlife and nature spots, but what are the differences between the two countries?

 Many travellers will try to fit in both nations on their schedules but for those forced to make a choice between the two, it can be very difficult to decide.
 Both countries provide a wonderful wildlife spotting experience, but let's take a look at how they differ to help you pick where to book your trip.

 India has always been towards the top of any travellers wish-list of must-see destinations.
 Away from the bustle of the city, India has some of the most extraordinary wildlife and nature of anywhere in the world and visiting is certainly a once-in-a-lifetime type of experience.

 Spotting a tiger in the wild is often the main goal for people on nature tours in India and although there are never any guarantees, heading to the country between October and April is the best time to maximise your chance of seeing one of these wonderful creatures in their natural habitat.

 The Indian climate is much cooler at this time of the year, making game drives more comfortable.
 The levels of heat in India can get extremely high during the summer, so it is recommended to plan a trip during the winter instead.